 Carleton University’s location in the Canadian capital, Ottawa, provides an important source of stimulus and support for both faculty and students interested in Indigenous Studies.

-Carleton’s Indigenous Studies program benefits greatly from its location in the capital and the extensive networks that exist between our faculty and professionals who work in local organizations (including the Wabano Centre, the Odawa Native Friendship Centre, Minwaashin Lodge), Canada’s federal government (including Aboriginal Affairs and Northern Development), national Aboriginal organizations (including the Assembly of First Nations, the Congress of Aboriginal Peoples, the Aboriginal Healing Foundation, the Metis National Council, Inuit Tapiriit Kanatami, the Native Women’s Association of Canada), and a wide array of educational, health, and other civil organizations which increasingly recognize the need to consult, employ, and build bridges with Indigenous peoples and communities.
+Carleton’s Indigenous Studies program benefits greatly from its location in the capital and the extensive networks that exist between our faculty and professionals who work in local organizations (including the Wabano Centre, the Odawa Native Friendship Centre, Minwaashin Lodge), Canada’s federal government (including Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada), national Aboriginal organizations (including the Assembly of First Nations, the Congress of Aboriginal Peoples, the Aboriginal Healing Foundation, the Metis National Council, Inuit Tapiriit Kanatami, the Native Women’s Association of Canada), and a wide array of educational, health, and other civil organizations which increasingly recognize the need to consult, employ, and build bridges with Indigenous peoples and communities.

 Bachelor of Arts (Combined Honours)

-Launching in Fall 2017, Carleton’s Combined Honours in Indigenous Studies will expose students to core courses in pre and post-contact Indigenous Studies, Indigenous resistance, Indigenous representations, and urban Indigenous issues.
-Students enrolled in the program will complete either a land-based or community-based fourth-year project.
+Carleton’s Combined Honours in Indigenous Studies exposes students to core courses in pre- and postcontact Indigenous Studies, Indigenous resistance, Indigenous representations, and urban Indigenous issues.
+Students enrolled in the program complete either a land-based or community-based fourth-year project

-The program will have four main thematic areas or suites of courses centered on Indigenous Peoplehood Studies, Indigenous ways of knowing and epistemologies, the history of Indigenous-Settler relations and colonization, and lastly, Indigenous recovery, vitalization, and reclamation and decolonization.
-This latter suite will include courses on Indigenous governance and contemporary issues.
-The four themes will come together at the fourth year in a Capstone course titled “Indigeneity and the City” which will have a specific focus on urban Indigeneity and the Ottawa area.
+The program has four main thematic areas or suites of courses centered on Indigenous Peoplehood Studies, Indigenous ways of knowing and epistemologies, the history of Indigenous-Settler relations and colonization, and lastly, Indigenous recovery, vitalization, and reclamation and decolonization.
+This latter suite includes courses on Indigenous governance and contemporary issues.
+The four themes come together at the fourth year in a Capstone course titled “Indigeneity and the City” which has a specific focus on urban Indigeneity and the Ottawa area.

 Core program in Indigenous Studies